gustaveroudproject/TEI-Roud/README.md

 	- in the project local dir, load ontologies and lists, probably using a customized *load-onto-and-data.expect*;
 	- goes back to 2.2 here above.

 **More on the XSLT default transformation**.
 Check the permissions on the XSLT in the db, if it is not working.
 In the development phase, one may want to update *only* the XSLT, without changing the mapping.
-This can be done by editing the local file, stored in the local SIPI dir; Knora renamed it when loading it: to find it, check the filename, associated with the XSLT IRI, in the db.
-Once you find it, edit, save and restart Knora to make it work.
+This can be done by editing the local file, stored in the local SIPI dir (Knora renamed it when loading it: to find it, check the filename, associated with the XSLT IRI, in the db.
+Once you find it, edit, save and restart Knora to make it work).